craws/OpenAtlas/install/upgrade/upgrade.md

     sudo python3 install/upgrade/database_upgrade.py
     sudo service apache2 restart

+### 8.1.0 to 8.2.0

+New node packages are needed:

+    cd openatlas/static
+    npm install

 ### 8.0.x to 8.1.0
 8.1.0.sql is needed but will be taken care of by the database upgrade script.